nhselect/step1-training/content/user-guide/centremanager/02-centre-management/accessing-the-centre-dashboard/index.md

 > Ignore:
 >
 > * **Courses** - This functionality is not relevant for the Steps proficiencies.
-Do not worry that Step 1 is not listed
+Do not worry that Steps  is not listed
 > * **Reports** - this functionality is still in development

 ![](/img/ccm-ca_centredashboard.png)